joshasgard/Diversity_Representation_In_Tech/README.md

 b.
 Students learning to code that are of White or European and East Asian ancestries have higher salary expectations than every other ethnic group.
 c.
 Developers with a parent having at least a Bachelor's degree generally tend to earn more than developers whose parents are less educated.

-You can find more details about the result in my medium blog post here.
+You can find more details about the result in my medium blog post <a href= https://idowuodesanmi.medium.com/is-this-why-you-earn-less-than-your-colleagues-79d9639f651a>here</a>.